Dams97/guideme-api/README.md

 ## Features
 (Tourist)

-1. The ability to register.
+1. The ability to register
-2.The ability to login with email and password.
+2. The ability to login with email and password
-3.Update Information
+3. Update Information
-4.View all Tour guides
+4. View all Tour guides
-5.Display Tour guide
+5. Display Tour guide
-6.Search for a Tour guides by location, price, experience, age and other features.
+6. Search for a Tour guides by location, price, experience, age and other features
-8.Reserve a tour guide.
+8. Reserve a tour guide
-9.Cancelling the reservation.
+9. Cancelling the reservation
-10.Rate Tour guide.
+10. Rate Tour guide
-11.Cancel membership.
+11. Cancel membership

 (Tour Guide)
-1. The ability to register .
+1. The ability to register
-2.The ability to login with email and password.
+2. The ability to login with email and password
-3.Update Information
+3. Update Information
-4.View all requests of reservation.
+4. View all requests of reservation
-5.Accept/Decline reservation request.
+5. Accept/Decline reservation request
-6.Cancelling the reservation.
+6. Cancelling the reservation
-8.Cancel membership.
+8. Cancel membership